spice2x/spice2x.github.io/README.md

 ## Contributing
 **We encourage the community to submit patches via the issue tracker for any bug fixes or feature enhancements.** If you want to resolve any reported (or not reported) bugs, implement features, add support for new games, or fix a [known issue](https://github.com/spice2x/spice2x.github.io/wiki/Known-issues) - feel free to reach out via the Issue tracker.

-Baseline rules for adding support for games are as follows.
+Baseline rules for patch submissions are as follows.
 Any patches violating the rules below will not be accepted.

 * No BomberGirl, as long as the Free To Play service is still alive.
 * No support for that one touch screen game that dispenses plushies of mouse character (`O26`).